giekaton/nimiq-knowledgebase/README.md

 **How to start working with Nimiq in an easy way?**

 Download files from this repository and launch index.html in your browser.
-Press F12 to open browser console where you will be able to access Nimiq object and execute different commands directly in the console.
+Press F12 to open browser console where you will be able to access Nimiq object and execute different commands.

 For a more serious development, please see the official Nimiq core repository.
 <br>